Clarify Your Restaurant Marketing Offers

 It’s disappointing — even infuriating — for customers redeeming a special offer to find out that what they thought they were getting just isn’t the case.
 Confusing or missing language in the promotional piece is often to blame.
 Say what you mean in your restaurant marketing offers to improve guest satisfaction and loyalty.

-Imagine the problems that could arise if a restaurant, trying to build traffic on its most sluggish day of the week, marketed a free appetizer with the purchase of any entree on Mondays, but then failed to mention the day restriction in their email marketing, newspaper ad, table tent, or website offer.
+Imagine the problems that could arise if a restaurant, trying to increase sales on its most sluggish day of the week, marketed a free appetizer with the purchase of any entree on Mondays, but then failed to mention the day restriction in their email marketing, social media ads, table tent, or website offer.
 That restaurant could end up losing business Tuesday through Sunday each time a motivated guest came through the front doors, only to discover that he or she had to pay full price.

 - What size?
 Say you’re offering a free craft beer in the promotion.
 Is it 16 ounces, maybe 22 ounces?
 Make sure your customers know how much they’re getting.